ritterim/rimdev-blog/src/content/posts/2024-07-24-logging-messages.md

 }
 ```

-Admittedly, I didn't know as much about logging as I should have.
+Admittedly, I didn't know as much about logging as I should have 🤷🏻‍♂️.
 It's just something that was always there that someone else setup.
 It did seem strange that you would stuff the exception into the message.
-So as they say, there is no time like the present! 🔎
+So as they say, there is no time like the present!

 ASP.NET Core makes it easy to connect to a variety of logging providers.
 You can find out more about setting up logging [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0).
 I want to focus on the messages you pass to the logger.